ZOO-Project/ZOO-Project/docs/kernel/configuration.rst

   section, then the response codes list given will be considered as valid response code when downloading input data (sample value:
   ``404,400``).
+* ``allowedPaths``: if this parameter is present, then the files using the file:// protocol will be checked against the list of allowed paths.
+The list of allowed paths should be separated by a coma.

 .. warning::
   The ``libPath`` parameter is currently only recognized by services implemented